oneparchy/Parstagram/README.md

-# Project 3 - Name of App Here
+# Project 3 - Parstagram

-Name of your app is a photo sharing app similar to Instagram but using Parse as its backend.
+Parstagram is a photo sharing app similar to Instagram but using Parse as its backend.

-Time spent X hours spent in total
+Time spent 6 hours spent in total

 ## User Stories

 The following required functionality is completed

-- [ ] User can sign up to create a new account using Parse authentication.
+- [x] User can sign up to create a new account using Parse authentication.
-- [ ] User can log in and log out of his or her account.
+- [x] User can log in and log out of his or her account.
-- [ ] The current signed in user is persisted across app restarts.
+- [x] The current signed in user is persisted across app restarts.
-- [ ] User can take a photo, add a caption, and post it to Instagram.
+- [x] User can take a photo, add a caption, and post it to Instagram.

 The following optional features are implemented